ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 ![UI of 1st screen when you run Jupyter Server](https://github.com/ag999git/python-book-2026/blob/main/all-book-images/UI-Screen1-Jupyter-NB.jpg)

+The sreen shot shows the options available when one clicks the `New` Button.
+(The options may vary from one machine to another)
+1. `.venv` is a virtual environment
+2. `Java` is another kernel (of Java) installed
+3. `Python 3 (ipykernel)` is the default system Python Kernel.
+4. `Text File` creates a new blank `.txt` file.
+5. `Folder` creates a new folder in the current directory.
+6. `Terminal` opens a command-line terminal in your browser.

 `.venv`

   -  This is a virtual environment you created inside your project folder named .venv.